scharlton2/solver_dev_manual/source/04/02_02_gridgendef_gridgencond.rst

 -  The Structure under \\"Definition\\" elements depends on the condition type (i. e.
 Integer, Real number, functional etc.).
-Refer to Section 5.3.1 for examples of grid generating condition items for each type.
+Refer to Section :ref:`calccond_def_examples` for examples of grid generating condition items for each type.

 -  Dependenciy between grid generating condition items can be defined with \\"Condition\\" element.
 In \\"Condition\\" element, define the condition when that item should be enabled.
-Refer to Section 5.3.2 for examples of \\"Condition\\" element.
+Refer to :ref:`example_of_conditions` for examples of \\"Condition\\" element.

 -  In this example, the calculation condition dialog shows the items as a simple list, but iRIC has feature to show items with more complex layouts, like layout with group boxes.
-Refer to Section 5.3.3 for more complex calculation condition page layouts.
+Refer to :ref:`examples_of_dialog_layout` for more complex calculation condition page layouts.